 How to Watch the Latest Hollywood Releases in your Home Theater

 Wouldn't it be nice to watch the latest Hollywood blockbuster at home with friends instead of behind texting tweens?
-Did you invest some serious cash into the best home theater system equipment like JBL Synthesis, Steinway Lyngdorf, Meyer Sound, or Wisdom Speakers?
+In the new post-COVID world, our desire to see the latest movies in our home is growing by leaps and bounds.
+Have you some serious cash into the best home theater system equipment like JBL Synthesis, Steinway Lyngdorf, Meyer Sound, or Wisdom Speakers?
 Well here is the low-down on how to avoid the theaters altogether but still be able to watch movies in your Los Angeles home the night they come out in theaters.

 So what if you aren't a Hollywood hotshot?
-Well, the next best thing to the Bel Air Circuit is Prima Cinema.
+Well, the next best thing to the Bel Air Circuit is Red Carpet Home Cinema.
 This is a device that gives you access to new theater releases but in a very consumer friendly way.
 Think Apple TV on steroids.
 The uncompressed picture and sound blow away any content on any streaming service, bar none.
 New releases and phenomenal quality come at a price though.
-The hardware sells for $35,000 ($50,000 is you want the new 4k unit with Dolby Atmos!) and the movies run around $500 per title.
+The hardware sells for $15,000 and the movies run $1,500+ per title.
 This may seem like a big price tag but our clients consider it the equivalent to a nice dinner and bottle of wine.
-It actually also might pencil out if you are taking a birthday party of 8 year olds to Minions 2.
+It actually also might pencil out if you are taking a birthday party of 8 year olds to Despicable Me 5.